Providing Health Care Play for Children and Siblings in a Pediatric Therapy Setting

 LLU Child Life Specialist alumna Jo Flores is part of the Leaps & Bounds' ranch team as an adaptive riding instructor.
 Not only is she a Certified Child Life Specialist, but she is also certified by the Professional Association of Therapeutic Horsemanship International (PATH International).
 Utilizing equine-assisted activities, Jo continues to help children and adults with disabilities in their cognitive, physical, emotional, and social well-being.
 Jo is also a major advocate for parent and sibling support.

-The Pony Clinic was created in an effort in provide an activity where siblings could also be involved and see where their brother or sister receives therapy services.
+The Pony Clinic was created in an effort to provide an activity where siblings could also be involved and see where their brother or sister receives therapy services.
 Very similar to a Teddy Bear Clinic, children were provided with a stuffed pony who would then visit various stations where they learned about health through a pretend doctor's visit.
 The children also had the opportunity to discover the difference between human versus horse bones and were able to get a pretend cast on their finger if they felt comfortable doing so.

 In all, 20 children and their families who receive services from Leaps & Bounds registered for and attended the event.
 Siblings could be overheard saying things like "Wow!" or "This is so cool!"
 The excitement and inclusion of the whole family was appreciated by those who attended as well as the staff of Leaps & Bounds.
 This was also a great opportunity for our Child Life Specialist students to expand and adapt their skill set as well as be a part of providing family centered care.

 "I think Teddy Bear/Pony Clinics are fun, important, and educational.
-They can be incorporated in any setting involving children, and it's a great opportunity to teach children about immunizations, casts, blood pressure, and taking their weight which can help ease their anxiety when going to the doctor's office."
+They can be incorporated in any setting involving children, and it's a great opportunity to teach children about immunizations, casts, blood pressure, and taking their weight, which can help ease their anxiety when going to the doctor's office."

 -Maritsa Garcia-Rios, Child Life Specialist MS student